WindMillCode/Open-Related-Files/README.md

 # Windmillcode Open Related Files

+# Overview
+* do you work on a project where you need to shift between related files. is the file management overwhelming this extension amins to solve that

 # Usage
 * Open the file according to your file fileRegexPredicate or subStringRemovalArray in settings.json["windmillcode-open-related-files]["options"]["fileRegexPredicate","subStringRemovalArray"]